renierts/onset_detection/README.md

 If you want to suppress any options, simply remove the particular option.

 ## Acknowledgements
-This research was supported by
 ```
-Nobody
+The parameter optimizations were performed on a Bull Cluster at the Center for
+Information Services and High Performance Computing (ZIH) at TU Dresden.

+This research was financed by Europäischer Sozialfonds (ESF) and the Free State of
+Saxony (Application number: 100327771) and Ghent University.

 ```